 To find out which step definitions are available for your tests, run

-vendor/bin/behat -dl in your terminal.
+vendor/bin/behat --definitions i in your terminal.

 When steps in a Behat Scenario configure a WordPress into a known state for reliable testing.
 WordHat abstracts this communication between WordPress and itself into a drivers system.
 Two drivers are currently provided: WP-CLI (the default), and WP-PHP.